paololeidi/ksqlDBQueries/Readme.md

-# ksqlDB Queries
+# ksqlDB Queriess

 ### 1. Open terminal in this directory and run:
-docker-compose up
+docker compose up

 ### 2. In another terminal, run the kafka container:
 docker exec -it broker /bin/bash